sciter-sdk/Sciter-Dport/README.md

 var ret = view.Host_DoSomething(param1, param2);
 ```

-..will invoke the on_script_call() method of your native EventHandler:
+it will invoke the on_script_call() method of your native EventHandler:

 ```D